metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## Does mirrord install anything on the cluster?

 No, mirrord doesn't install anything on the cluster, nor does it have any persistent state.
-It does spawn a short-living pod/container to run the proxy, which is automatically removed when mirrord exits.
+It does spawn a short-living pod/container to run the proxy, which is automatically removed when mirrord exits. mirrord works using the Kubernetes API, and so the only prerequisite to start using mirrord is to have kubectl configured for your cluster.

 If you have any restrictions for pulling external images inside your cluster, you have to allow pulling of ghcr.io/metalbear-co/mirrord image.

-## How is mirrord different from Telepresence?

-The main differences are:
-* mirrord works on the process level, meaning it doesn't require you to run a "daemon" locally and it doesn't change your local machine settings.
-For example, if you run another process, it *won't* be affected by mirrord.
-* mirrord doesn't require you to install anything on the cluster.
-* mirrord duplicates traffic and doesn't intercept/steal it by default.

-More details can be found in this [GitHub discussion.](https://github.com/metalbear-co/mirrord/discussions/154#discussioncomment-2972127)
+## Can I intercept traffic instead of duplicating it?

+Yes, you can use the `--steal` flag to intercept traffic instead of duplicating it.

 ## Does mirrord support clusters with a service mesh like Istio or Linkerd?